 Who we work with

-While our work is undercover, we do not work in isolation.
-We partner with those who share our goals and our vision of an end to wildlife trafficking and the criminal networks that perpetuate it.
+While most of our work is undercover, we do not work alone.
+The Wildlife Justice Commission partners with those who share our goal to put an end to wildlife trafficking and the criminal networks that perpetuate it.

-We work with national law makers and politicians to bring the evidence that should allow and compel them to take action to stop wildlife crime in their own countries and across their borders.
-In addition to our work at national government level we also work within international political mechanisms like the United Nations Convention against Corruption, CITES and the G20 Anti-Corruption Group.
+We work with national law makers and politicians to bring forth evidence that enables and compels them to take action to stop wildlife crime in their countries and across their borders.
+In addition to our work at national government level, we also work within international political mechanisms, like the United Nations Convention against Corruption (UNCAC), the United Nations Commission on Crime Prevention and Criminal Justice (CCPCJ), the United Nations Convention against Transnational Organized Crime (UNTOC), CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) and the G20 Anti-Corruption Group.

 We work with academic institutions, such as the Strathmore University, policy institutes such as the Royal United Services Institute (RUSI), international organisations, such as Europol and non-for-profit entities, such as Monitor Conservation Research Society, the National Whistleblower Center and the Oxpeckers Center for Investigative Environmental Journalism.

 We are proud of our partnerships with the UNCAC Coalition, of which the Wildlife Justice Commission chairs the Working Group on Environmental Crime and Corruption, the Association of Certified Anti-Money Laundering Specialists (ACAMS) and Transparency International with whom we join forces against anti-money laundering and corruption.

 We are part of the Wildlife Trafficking Alliance (WTA) to fight the global epidemic of wildlife trafficking and the Nature Crime Alliance to fight nature crime and other international criminal activities.